ilanatr/ilanatr/Long list of research and evaluation past projects.md

 **_Directorate-General for Health and Food Safety (DG SANTE)_**
 <br>_Role: Core Study Team - Evaluation Expert_

 An assessment on the application of Directive 2014/40/EU concerning the manufacture, presentation and sale of tobacco and related products (Tobacco Products Directive).
-The study comprised a literature re- view, mapping and analysis of data from Special Eurobarometer Surveys and Euromonitor International, stakeholder consultations with health experts, case studies and an online mystery shopping exercise.
+The study comprised a literature review, mapping and analysis of data from Special Eurobarometer Surveys and Euromonitor International, stakeholder consultations with health experts, case studies and an online mystery shopping exercise.

 ### [Evaluation of Fisheries Control and Enforcement](https://assets.publishing.service.gov.uk/media/6530e74692895c000ddcba1d/Fish_CE_Evaluation_-_FinalRevised_Nov2020_Evidence_subgroup.pdf) (2019-2020)
 **_UK Marine Management Organisation (MMO)_**